Strumenta/StarLasu/Writerside/topics/StarlasuOverview.md

 It reflects lessons learned about what works and what doesn’t, combining this expertise to deliver reliable and adaptable language processing systems.

+## What can you do with it?
+The method has been validated through extensive real-world applications, including:
+1. **Designing Domain-Specific Languages (DSLs)**: Tailored languages for specific domains with accompanying editors and execution engines.
+2. **Building Transpilers**: Applications that translate code from one language to another.
+3. **Creating Parsers**: Tools that generate ASTs for code analysis, documentation generation, or as the initial step of transpilers.

 ## Overview

 The Starlasu method is centered around the idea of **Code Model**.